Frequently Asked Questions

-The first is a High Schools Pep Rally for Students Only at Harris Stowe State University, Friday, September 28, 2018 from 9 am to 2 pm.
-Transportation for St. Louis Public Schools 7th and 8th Grade Students will be provided from their current SLPS school.
+The first is a High Schools Pep Rally for Students Only at Harris Stowe State University on Friday, September 20, 2019 from 9 am to 1 pm.
+Transportation for St. Louis Public Schools 8th Grade Students will be provided from their current SLPS school.
 Make sure your child attends their SLPS school on Friday, September 20, 2019 (and everyday) so they can learn for themselves what each SLPS District High School has to offer.
-For more information contact firstname.lastname@example.org.
+For more information contact Stephen Anderson in the SLPS Student Recruitment Office.

-High School Here I Come will be held at the Allied Health Professional Building at St. Louis University, 3437 Caroline Mall, from 6 to 8 pm on Tuesday, October 2, 2018.
-Reservations are required and you can submit your RSVP at this link or by visiting www.SLPS.org/HEREICOME .
+High School Here I Come will be held at the Allied Health Professions Building at St. Louis University, 3437 Caroline Mall, from 5:30 to 8:00 pm on Tuesday, October 1, 2019.
+Reservations are required and you can submit your RSVP at this link or by visiting www.SLPS.org/HEREICOME.

 Next is the Elementary and Middle Magnet Schools Recruitment Fair held at the St. Louis Science Center located at 5050 Oakland Ave.
-Tuesday, October 9, 2018, from 6 to 8 pm.
+Tuesday, October 8, 2019, from 5:30 to 8 pm.
 Please submit your RSVP at this link or by visiting www.SLPS.org/EMEXPO .

 I don't see my child's grade or the school desired as an option when submitting an application, what do I do?

 If you don't see the school or grade desired when applying for a specific program, this means that there are currently no open seats remaining for this grade level at this school and the waiting list is lengthy.
 Please consider applying to other schools with openings.

 Why can't I submit an application online?